Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Teuton Watch Tower and Guard Tower (graphics by Jinn).
-- Added Teuton Town Hall (graphics by Jinn).
+- Added Teuton Rathaus (graphics by Jinn).
 - Added Celt Farm (graphics by Jinn).
 - Germanic farms now correctly drop food items when destroyed.
 - Added Dwarven Bastion (graphics by Jinn).
 - Dwarven Smithies are now cheaper than those of other civilizations, while their Lumber Mills are costlier.
 - Instead of being capturable, Mercenary Camps now remain owned by the neutral player, but are usable by players to hire units.
 - Increased watch tower and guard tower HP by 100%.
+- Added Teuton Burg (graphics by Jinn).

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.